 Can you take a toddler to the Grand Canyon?

 You can absolutely travel with your toddler to the Grand Canyon.
-When we visited the Grand Canyon with our daughter, we found it helpful to take our stroller and complete the paved trails.
-That way, our toddler could easily rest and get a break from the sun.
-It’s also important to closely supervise young children at all times.
+When we visited the Grand Canyon with our daughter, we found it helpful to take our stroller and stick to the paved trails.
+That way, our toddler could easily nap-on-the-go or get a break from the sun.
+It’s also important to closely supervise young children at all times while at the Grand Canyon.
 Many of the trails and lookouts have steep drop-offs.

 Can you take strollers to the Grand Canyon?